Frédéric Bozo

-Frédéric Bozo is a professor at the University of Paris III: Sorbonne Nouvelle, where he teaches contemporary history and international relations.
+Frédéric Bozo (born 25 January 1963) is a professor at the University of Paris III: Sorbonne Nouvelle, where he teaches contemporary history and international relations.
 He is also a Senior Research Associate at the Institut français des relations internationales (IFRI) where his focus is on Atlantic and European security issues.

-His prior teaching positions include the Institut d’Etudes Politiques de Paris (1989–1992), the University of Paris X-Nanterre (1992–1994) and the University of Marne-la-Vallée (1994–1998).
-He is also a member of the Centre de recherche sur l’histoire du monde Atlantique (CRHMA/ Research Center on the History of the Atlantic World, university of Nantes) and of the Groupe français pour l’histoire de l’arme nucléaire (GREFHAN, the French branch of the Nuclear History Programme).
+His prior teaching positions include Sciences Po (1989–1992), the Paris Nanterre University (1992–1994) and the University of Paris-Est Marne-la-Vallée (1994–1998).
+He is also a member of the Centre de recherche sur l’histoire du monde Atlantique (CRHMA/ Research Center on the History of the Atlantic World, University of Nantes) and of the Groupe français pour l’histoire de l’arme nucléaire (GREFHAN, the French branch of the Nuclear History Programme).

 Bozo received his PhD in contemporary history from the University of Paris X-Nanterre (1993) and his Habilitation from the University of Paris III (1997).
-An alumnus of the Ecole Normale Supérieure and the Institut d’Etudes Politiques de Paris, he holds an Agrégation in history; he has also studied at Harvard University and speaks English fluently.
+An alumnus of the École Normale Supérieure and Sciences Po, he holds an Agrégation in history; he has also studied at Harvard University and speaks English fluently.